 -

-Kosherization of lines: necessary in case of previous non-kosher production.
+Kosherization of lines: necessary in case of previous non-kosher productions.

 -

-Pesach (option): specific status without hamets if claimed.
+Passover (option): specific status without chametz if claimed.

-To ask : official hechshér (number, period, exact product, site) + rabbinical contact.
+To request: official hechshér (no., period, exact product, site) + rabbinic contact.

-The term Vegan is not a single public label in the EU: we rely on private labels and/or technical dossiers proving the absence of any material/auxiliary of animal origin.
+The term Vegan is not a single public label in the EU: we rely on private labels and/or technical documentation proving the absence of any animal-derived material/auxiliary.

 4.2 Capsules & auxiliaries